lisongx/notimportant.org/index.md

 <section class="news">
   <ul>
     <li>
-      <p>I'm writing an interactive guide on <a href="https://beats.notimportant.org">👂Binaural Beats👂</a>, stay tunned!</p>
+      <p>I'm writing an interactive guide on 👂<a href="https://beats.notimportant.org">Binaural Beats</a>👂, stay tunned!</p>
     </li>

     <li>
       <p>
         New design work for cassette tape: <a href="https://zoominnight.bandcamp.com/album/5-compositions">5 Compositions
         </a> by <a href="https://zhuwenbo.bandcamp.com/">Zhu Wenbo</a> and <a href="https://site.douban.com/zhaocong/">Zhao Cong</a>, published by the label <a href="https://zoominnight.bandcamp.com/">Zoomin‘ Night</a>,
         available on cassette and digital download.
-Detail at <a href="https://zoominnight.bandcamp.com/album/harvesting-pumpkins-before-winter">here</a>.
+Detail at <a href="https://zoominnight.bandcamp.com/album/5-compositions">here</a>.
       </p>

       <figure style="display: flex; flex-direction: row;  flex-wrap: nowrap;">